One Rank, One Pension: 2015

 On 79th day of the Relay Hunger Strike (RHS), there were 28 Ex-servicemen, and wives of three Ex servicemen on Relay Hunger Strike at Jantar Mantar.
 In Ambala and Pathankot, the RHS entered the 75th and 79th day respectively.
 There were 4 ex servicemen on hunger strike in the army Hospital, and 8 at Jantar Mantar.
-Hav Major Singh, who has been on fast since 16 August, has lost 10 kilo of weight.
-He continues to refuses to end his 17 days old fast, take medicines, or be evacuated to hospital.
+Hav Major Singh, who had been on fast since 16 August, had lost 10 kilo of weight.
+He continued to refuse to end his 17 days old fast, take medicine, or be evacuated to a hospital.